-- Civil Rights training documentation - Demonstrate annual training (including certificates, training sign-in sheets, meeting agenda, topics covered, etc.) - Must include Hearing Official, Homeless Liaison and any staff involved in determining eligibility and/or the verification process - Discrimination complaint process documentation - Written procedures on receiving and processing complaints alleging discrimination - Copy of Civil Rights Complaint Form - Public (media) release - Documentation that demonstrates the CE issued a media release containing the letter to the household, eligibility criteria, the household application form and full IEGs chart
+- Civil Rights training documentation - Demonstrate annual training (including certificates, training sign-in sheets, meeting agenda, topics covered, etc.) Documentation can be uploaded in TX-UNPS or available for the ARS to review onsite. - Must include Hearing Official, Homeless Liaison and any staff involved in determining eligibility and/or the verification process - Discrimination complaint process documentation - Written procedures on receiving and processing complaints alleging discrimination - Copy of Civil Rights Complaint Form - Public (media) release - Documentation that demonstrates the CE issued a media release containing the letter to the household, eligibility criteria, the household application form and full IEGs chart